 Every October, a Memorial Forest Vigil takes place on the Thursday during Mental Illness Awareness Week.
 This event is free and does not require registration.

 The event includes live music, a lived experience speaker, readings and more.
-Register to attend in-person (space is limited) or watch the event online within a week after the event.
+The community is welcome to join the event in-person or to view the event online within a week after the event.

 This event is rain or shine.
 Some seating is provided.